}

 Power BI: Creating and Sharing Power BI Templates

 Templates are great for word processors and spreadsheets; they save time and enforce consistency.
-Templates are great for Power BI, too, but Power BI templates must solve a minor complication not faced by its sister Office applications.
+Of course, templates are great for Power BI, too, but Power BI templates must solve a minor complication not faced by its sister Office applications.

 The measures, columns, and visualizations that collectively constitute a Power BI report are based on a specific data model.
-To develop a template for a Power BI report we must define the data model, but provide parameters to let the user specify the data to be imported into the data model when he or she opens the template.
+Therefore, to develop a template for a Power BI report, we must define the data model but provide parameters to let the user specify the data to be imported into the data model when they open the template.
 These parameters might be as simple as the start date and end date of a monthly report.

 Creating Parameters

 We'll start with a simple Power BI sales report for the Contoso group.
-A line chart and a funnel chart showing sales by date and product category will suffice for our demonstration.
+After that, a line and funnel chart showing sales by date and product category will suffice for our demonstration.

 PowerBI screenshot 01